kairos-io/kairos-docs/content/en/docs/Advanced/revoking-secureboot-access.md

 keys to be present.

 If you followed [the instructions to create signing keys]({{< relref "../Installation/trustedboot.md#key-generation" >}}), you should have a directory with a `db.pem` certificate.
 This is the certificate we will blacklist.
-To do so we need to convert it to the "esl" format and then sign it to create the final `.auth` file which will be used for enrollement.
+To do so, we need to convert it to the "esl" format and then sign it to create the final `.auth` file, which will be used for enrollement.
 The utilities used are usually shipped in the various distros under a name like `efitools` (e.g. in Ubuntu).
 Here are the commands to generate the needed signed authenticated variables file:

 ```bash